Terms and Conditions

 Our Liability for Failure to Stop Payment of Preauthorized Transfers.
 If you order us to stop one of these payments three business days or more before the transfer is scheduled, and we do not do so, we will be liable for your losses or damages.

 As part of establishing your Account, you will receive with your Card a copy of the Prepaid Card Privacy Notice which generally addresses our policy for handling and disclosing information for your Card.
-You may view our Privacy Notice at www.bankofamerica.com/prepaidprivacy.
-With respect to any information we collect from you as a result of your Card, we will only share such information related to your Account, from time to time, subject to any applicable financial privacy laws or other laws or regulations, (a) where it is necessary for completing transactions; (b) in response to any subpoena, summons, court or administrative order, or other legal process which we believe requires our compliance; (c) in connection with collection of indebtedness or to report losses incurred by us; (d) in compliance with any agreement between us and a professional, regulatory or disciplinary body; (e) in connection with potential sales of businesses; and (f) to service providers who help us meet your needs by assisting us in providing the services under this Agreement.
+You may view our Prepaid Card Privacy Notice at www.bankofamerica.com/prepaidprivacy.
+With respect to any information we collect from you as a result of your Card, we will only share such information related to your Account, from time to time, subject to any applicable financial privacy laws or other laws or regulations, (a) where it is necessary for completing transactions; (b) in response to any subpoena, summons, court or administrative order, or other legal process which we believe requires our compliance; (c) in connection with collection of indebtedness or to report losses incurred by us; (d) in compliance with any agreement between us and a professional, regulatory or disciplinary body; (e) in connection with potential sales of businesses; (f) to service providers who help us meet your needs by assisting us in providing the services under this Agreement; or (g) If you give us your written permission.

 We may record or monitor telephone calls between you and us.
 We need not remind you of our recording or monitoring before each call unless required to do so by law.

 Amendments.
 We may, at any time, change the terms and conditions in this Agreement, including the amount of any fee.
 We may add new terms and conditions and we may delete or amend existing terms and conditions.
-We generally send you advance notice of an adverse change.
+We generally send you at least 21 days' advance notice of an adverse change, including increased fees to you, increased liability for you, fewer types of available electronic fund transfers, or stricter limitations on the frequency or dollar amount of transfers.
 If a change is not adverse to you, however, we may make the change at any time without advance notice.
 If you do not agree with the change, you may close your Account.
 However, if you continue to use your Account or keep it open, you accept and agree to the change.

-Our Cancellation Closure or Suspension of Your Account.
-We may cancel close or suspend your Account at any time, including if you have not made any transactions using your Account for a period of time no less than 180 days.
+Our Closure or Suspension of Your Account.
+We may close or suspend your Account at any time.
 Your Card remains our property.
 We may cancel your right to use your Card at any time.
 Once your Account has been closed, you agree to discontinue using your Card.
-If we cancel close your Account, we may, at our option, either (a) apply the remaining balance to a new account for your benefit. or (b) send you a check for the remaining balance less the Account Closure Fee.
-If you have not spent the remaining balance prior to account closure, you may contact the CashPay Customer Service Center to request a check for the remaining balance less the Check Issuance Fee.
+If we close your Account, we may, at our option, apply the remaining balance to a new account for your benefit.
+If you have not spent the remaining balance prior to Account closure, you may contact the Service Center to request a check for the remaining balance, less the Paper Check Fee.

 This Agreement will be governed by the laws and regulations of the United States and, to the extent not so covered, by the laws and regulations of the State of North Carolina.
 A determination that any part of this Agreement is invalid or unenforceable will not affect the remainder of this Agreement.